Jay-0331/Jay-0331/README.md

 ### Hi there 👋
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 🤔 About
-- 🔭 I’m currently working on Nodejs + Express to make a API
+- 🔭 I’m currently working on Nodejs + Express to make an Rest API
 - 🌱 I’m currently learning GO | Express | Fullstack Development
 - 👯 I’m looking to collaborate on GO
 - 🤔 I’m looking for help with GO